bruce-agaloos/ci-cd-starterkit/README.md

 This repository is a compilation of scripts and essential files that your going to need for deploying on staging or production servers.

-Feel free to use this as a guide to get you started.
-Use this to have a better prompt and modify it to you own needs.
+Feel free to use this as a guide to get you started, have a better prompt, and modify it to you own needs.

 > vibe coding at it's finest! °˖✧◝(⁰▿⁰)◜✧˖°